abba-platforms/NADD/WHITEPAPER.md

 - Introduce programmable financial products (loans, interest-bearing NADD).
 - Partner with regional businesses for cross-border payments.
 - Explore integration with CillarCoin ($CILLAR) for multi-token ecosystem.

+**Implications of Testnet Deployment:**
+- Developers and regulators can fully test token functionality without risk to real funds.
+- Smart contract interactions, wallet integrations, and reserve verifications are validated.
+- Feedback and bug reports from the testnet phase inform final mainnet release.

 ---